by Texas Homesteader ~

 I wonder if I can sweeten leftover biscuit dough & make a few cinnamon rolls?
 Hummm…

-Leftover Biscuit Dough Into Cinnamon Rolls
+How To Make Leftover Biscuit Dough Into Cinnamon Rolls

 Rolling Dough, Cutting Cinnamon Rolls

-I’m pretty liberal with the butter since my cinnamon rolls won’t be light fluffy yeasty bread textured, but heavier biscuit bread textured.
+Then I dot the surface with butter.
+I’m pretty heavy-handed with the butter since my cinnamon rolls won’t be light fluffy yeasty bread textured, but heavier biscuit bread textured.
 I want the butter to melt & soften my cinnamon rolls.

-Now I roll the dough tightly into a long log.
+Now I roll the dough tightly into a log.
 I cut the log into about 1″ to 1.5″ rounds and place them in one of my grandmother’s Corning Ware dishes.

 The butter will melt through the middles adding a little extra mmmmmmmm!
-That leftover dough makes a small pan of about 4-6 cinnamon rolls – perfect for us!
+That leftover dough usually makes a small pan of about 4-6 cinnamon rolls – perfect for us!

 Now I simply place them into my oven at the same time I place my skillet of biscuits.
 They both cook at the same time.